Are you ready to use audio in Google Slides?

 One of the most common questions that I get is how to insert audio in Google Slides, a feature that many have missed after leaving PowerPoint.

 There are workarounds, but those never really satisfied our needs in the classroom.

 But the wait is over, my friends!

-Rolling out in April 2019 is the ability to insert audio into your Google Slides presentations and projects!
+We now have the ability to insert audio into your Google Slides presentations and projects!

 This gives us even more reasons to use the Swiss Army Knife of G Suite!